arantespp/arantespp.com/posts/zettelkasten/scrum.md

     - Maintained by the PO.
     - It's used as sprints input.
     - It's the "To Do" list.
-    - It's constantly revisited, re-prioritized and maintained by the PO as the product priorities and the market changes.
+    - It's constantly revisited, re-prioritized, and maintained by the PO as the product priorities and the market changes.
   - Sprint Backlog:
-    - Items selected from product backlog to be executed on the current sprint.
+    - Items selected from the product backlog to be executed on the current sprint.
     - The "Doing" list.
   - Increment:
     - The result of a sprint.